 Jeffrey R. Lapides, Ph.D.

 I work with data of all kinds to find hard to identify patterns and relationships.
 I specialize in using unsupervised machine learning algorithms, Monte Carlo techniques and graph theoretics.
 Principally, I focus on life sciences and medical data, especially data from microbiome and genome measurements.
-I also use have worked extensively scientific document classification.
+I also have worked extensively with scientific document classification.

 I have analyzed the microbiomes of over 7,000 human subjects and hundreds of animals, the medical records of over 70,000 patients, and tens of thousands of scientific documents.
 I have also recently worked with transcriptomic data of animals with viral infections.